ebosspc/Lilith-Windows-Tutorial/README.md

 ## Connecting to Localhost
 - Note: In order for Lilith to work properly throughout your session, it needs to be running.
 A popular way people avoid having the running lilith console get in their way is minimizing it to their task bar after initially launching it.
--Now in Minecraft go to `Multiplayer` -> `Add Server` and for the server name type `Lilith Proxy`.
+- Now in Minecraft go to `Multiplayer` -> `Add Server` and for the server name type `Lilith Proxy`.
 For the server address enter `localhost`.
 This will create a new server in yoru server list for you to connect to Hpixel on.
 - To connect to Hypixel with Lilith enabled, just join this new server!
 - For the first time you authenticate with microsoft you will most liekly see a screen stuck on `Downloading terrain...`.
 This is perfectly normal.
 Do not click disconnect.
 - Alt-tab over to your running Lilith executable.
 You should see a message with a link to authenticate with microsoft and a correspond code after it.
 Copy paste the link into a search browswer of your choice and enter the the code.
 You may be asked if you would like to give this file access; click yes.